Jasonblalack/zyngapoker/FAQ.md

 ## Start development

+### Do i have to install Jasy?

+If you don't want to install Jasy like described in the [wiki](https://github.com/zynga/jasy/wiki), simply clone the repository and call Jasy via `$ bin/jasy` from the directories root.

 ### Is there a smart sample project to start coding from?

 Of course!
 Check out our [Jasy-Boilerplate project](https://github.com/zynga/jasy-html5-boilerplate) and its [QuickStart guide](https://github.com/zynga/jasy-html5-boilerplate/wiki/QuickStart) for beginners.